jferreiraf/hello-word/README.md

 >Pleasure, my name is João Felipe, I'm Brazilian and I'm 20 years old. <br><br>
 >I have been studying programming since 2020. <br>During these years I managed to develop a very good foundation regarding programming logics.
 I managed to learn several languages in depth, among them I can mention javascript, php, C and python. <br><br>
->Mathematics and logical reasoning is my thing, I like numbers, especially when it involves accounting and I'm usually good at it.
+>Mathematics and logical reasoning is my thing, I like numbers, especially when it involves accounting and I'm usually good at it.<br>
->Currently working at <a href="https://www.linkedin.com/company/takter/">Takter Brazil.
+>Graduated in systems analysis and development, currently working at <a href="https://www.linkedin.com/company/takter/">Takter Brazil and studying postgraduate studies in software engineering.

 </h4>